Can i charge my digital camera in europe

 When traveling to Europe with your digital camera, there are several benefits and considerations to keep in mind:

-See also How does a digital camera work for beginners
+See also How to get a blurry background with a digital camera

 Benefits: